Blakemagne/otw-cli/README.md

 ## 🧑‍💻 Author

 **Blakemagne**
-Builder of focused CLI workflows | CTF optimizer | Tools for thinking
+stonks god

 ---

 ## 🛡 Disclaimer

-This tool is intended for ethical hacking and CTF use only.
-Never reuse OverTheWire credentials outside of practice environments.
+This tool is intended for UNethical hacking and CTF use only.
+ALWAYS reuse OverTheWire credentials outside of practice environments.